FX Airguns: History

 In 2001, Axelsson considered entering the American market, as the American regulations for airguns are less restrictive and there was already a sizeable enthusiast population in North America.
 He contacted American airgun collector Ingvar Alm for advice, who recommended the retailer Airguns of Arizona.
 AOA's president Robert Buchanan agreed to have samples of the FX2000 and the Excalibur rifles, and was very impressed by the rifle's accuracy and light weight (due to Axelsson's design of light hammers striking small valves).
 Axelsson was also unhappy with his Italian supplier of stocks at the time, so FX started to build their own machines that would make the synthetic stocks they wanted.
 FX's venture into the North American markets has been a great success, and in 2009 Axelsson decided to shift the company's main focus to America due to the commercial freedom and more innovation-friendly consumer mindset compared to markets in Europe.

-In 2005, after having some issues with barrels supplied by other contractors, Axelsson decided that the company need to make their own barrels, and started developing a smoothbore-rifled bore combination design, which later became the company's proprietary "Smooth Twist" rifling.
-After showing his project to British airgun specialist Ben Taylor in 2007, Taylor gave him Axelsson the idea of making the rifling by impressing the barrel from the outside, which allowed FX to make quality barrels fast.
+In 2005, after having some issues with barrels supplied by other contractors, Axelsson decided that the company needed to make their own barrels, and started developing a smoothbore-rifled bore combination design, which later became the company's proprietary "Smooth Twist" rifling.
+After showing his project to British airgun specialist Ben Taylor in 2007, Taylor gave Axelsson the idea of making the rifling by impressing the barrel from the outside, which allowed FX to make quality barrels fast.

-In 2012, Axelsson used the FX Boss air rifle to win the annual Extreme Benchrest competition (sponsored by Airguns of Arizona) held at Green Valley, Arizona, where 4 others out of the top 10 competitors also used FX air rifles.
+In 2012, Axelsson used the FX Boss air rifle to win the annual Extreme Benchrest competition held at Green Valley, Arizona, where 4 others out of the top 10 competitors also used FX air rifles.
 Since then, FX air rifles have become increasingly popular among competition shooters, with nearly 3/4 of the top 20 Extreme Benchrest competitors in both "Pro" and "Sportsman" classes using FX airguns in 2017.